Artificial Grass Installation Cost

 Although artificial grass is low-maintenance, it still needs to be cleaned every now and then.
 This involves clearing leaves and debris which can be removed using a leaf blower, which costs around £25 to £50 per day to hire.

-If your artificial turf is damaged due to poor installation, burns from a barbeque, or exposure to harsh chemical, you may be able to get it fixed by a professional for free, depending on your guarantee.
+If your artificial turf is damaged due to poor installation, burns from a barbeque, or exposure to harsh chemicals, you may be able to get it fixed by a professional for free, depending on your guarantee.
 Although the majority of installers will charge around £100 per day for repairs.

-Before securing the piece of turf, you should check the gauges on the back of the material, as this will indicate the direction that new piece should be facing.
+Before securing the piece of turf, you should check the gauges on the back of the material, as this will indicate the direction that the new piece should be facing.
 You should then remove the infill using a hoover, as this will ensure that the repair is completely flush with the rest of the installation.
 You should then cut the backing off, making sure you take extra care not to cut any of the fibres off.

 Synthetic turf seaming tape should then be placed in the centre of the repair and should then be secured with nails.
 Adhesive can then be applied to the backing and the new piece secured in place.
 You should then place a 50-pound weight or bag of sand on top of the replacement, then after a few months of curing it can be removed.

-Artificial grass close up
+artificial grass strands close up

 How Long Does Artificial Grass Last?

 Artificial turf tends to last anywhere from 15 to 25 years, although the lifespan will depend on the material used and the level of footfall.
-For instance, nylon turf will last a lot longer, as it can withstand a high level of foot traffic, while polypropylene is better for low footfall areas.
+For instance, nylon turf will last a lot longer, as it can withstand a high level of foot traffic, while polypropylene is better for low-footfall areas.

 The majority of homeowners tend to replace their artificial grass every 10 to 15 years depending on its condition, as again its aesthetic will depend on the level of footfall.
 As the more people walk on the grass, the more the colour will start to fade and wear and tear will begin.